bisq-network/bisq/CONTRIBUTING.md

 ## Reviewing Pull Requests

 Bisq follows the review workflow established by the Bitcoin Core project.
-The following is adapted from the Bitcoin Core contributor documentation](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md#peer-review):
+The following is adapted from the [Bitcoin Core contributor documentation](https://github.com/bitcoin/bitcoin/blob/master/CONTRIBUTING.md#peer-review):

 Anyone may participate in peer review which is expressed by comments in the pull request.
 Typically reviewers will review the code for obvious errors, as well as test out the patch set and opine on the technical merits of the patch.
 Project maintainers take into account the peer review when determining if there is consensus to merge a pull request (remember that discussions may have been spread out over GitHub, mailing list and IRC discussions).
 The following language is used within pull-request comments: